Introduction to SMARTS

 Recursive SMARTS

-Any SMARTS expression can be used to define an atomic environment by anchoring it on the atom of interest using the $(...) syntax.
 These expressions behave like atomic primitives and can be combined with other primitives using logical operators.
+For example;

 Component-level Grouping